Olf0/sfos-upgrade/README.md

 ### Scripts for safe and automated upgrading of SailfishOS with logging
 <br />

-Upgrading SailfishOS at the GUI (per *Settings -> SailfishOS updates*) provides very little information about its progress / process / success, beyond reading `/var/log/systemupdate.log` after the upgrade.
+Upgrading SailfishOS at the GUI (per *Settings -> SailfishOS updates*) provides very little information about its progress / process / success, beyond reading `/var/log/systemupdate.log` after an upgrade.
 This can make troubleshooting issues hard.<br />
 Furthermore the GUI offers no control which SailfishOS version to upgrade to.

 In contrast to that, Jolla's [guide how to upgrade SailfishOS at the command line](https://jolla.zendesk.com/hc/en-us/articles/360005795474) offers full control, while lacking any logs or safety checks.<br />